Build multi-modal AI applications using our new open-source Vision AI SDK.

 Review the permissions docs to learn more about how you can easily request permissions.

-Join the call.
-We join the call in the onAllPermissionsGranted block.
+Join a Call.
+We join a call in the onAllPermissionsGranted block.

 kotlin